geoserver/geoserver-history/doc/en/user/source/security/index.rst

 Security
 ========

 This section details the security subsystem in GeoServer.
-The system is based on `Acegi <http://www.acegisecurity.org>`_.
+The system is based on `Spring Security <http://static.springsource.org/spring-security/site/>`_.

 .. toctree::
    :maxdepth: 2